nostrademons/GumboStats/README.md

 tl;dr summary:

-* The corpus contains about 60K documents, median length
+* The corpus contains about 60K documents, median length 49K, max 1M.
 * With the arena branch (1.0.0 candidate), the median document took just under 3ms to parse and 720k memory used.
 There is a long tail, with the 95th percentile at 12ms and 2.4M.
 Progression by version:
   * v0.9.1: 5.3ms, 163K used.
   * v0.9.2: 3.9ms, 163K used.